Nepiki/Guides/Illusion-of-Gaia-(SNES).md

 <details>
   <summary>General location of the missable Stat Upgrade</summary>
-   In Freejia (Large town after the raft section) there is a Health Upgrade.
+   In Freejia (Large town after the raft section) there is a Health Upgrade hidden.
 </details>

 <details>